 Taking attendance is something you will need to do as soon as possible each morning.
 I have experimented with many different methods for taking attendance and have found that in addition to being a mandatory task, it can also be a great activity to help you get to know your students better or to embed some math practice.

 To simplify the steps of the morning routine, you can set up a “check-in” station.
+Below is some advice for how to do this.

 - Set yourself up at your small group teaching table.